John Martin Robinson

+Biography

-He was born in Preston, Lancashire, and educated at Fort Augustus Abbey, a Benedictine school in Scotland, the University of St Andrews (graduating MA and awarded D.LITT in 2002) and then in 1970 arrived at Oriel College, Oxford, to prepare for a DPhil.
+He was born in Preston, Lancashire, and educated at Fort Augustus Abbey, a Benedictine school in Scotland, the University of St Andrews (graduating Master of Arts, First Class Hons (Scotland) and awarded D.LITT in 2002) and then in 1970 arrived at Oriel College, Oxford, to prepare for a DPhil.
 The doctoral degree was awarded in 1974 for work on the architect Samuel Wyatt.
 He worked for the Greater London Council's Historic Buildings Division from 1974 to 1986, where he worked inter alia as architectural editor of the Survey of London, and Historic Buildings Inspector for Westminster, and also revised the Statutory Lists of Historic Buildings for 2 east London boroughs.
 As an independent consultant since 1988 he has advised on the restoration of numerous country houses, churches and other listed buildings.
 His contribution to the Conservation Plan for 7 Dials and Covent Garden in London won the 1998 Camden Environmental Award.
 He also wrote the Conservation Plan for the Ashmolean Museum, Oxford, in association with Rick Mather Architects.

-He has been an Architectural Writer for Country Life for over 40 years contributing nearly 400 articles and reviews.
+He has been an Architectural Writer for Country Life for 50 years contributing nearly 400 articles and reviews.

 As chairman of the Art and Architecture Committee of Westminster Cathedral he has overseen the completion of the mosaics in St George's and St Joseph's chapels, the Vaughan Chantrey and several individual panels.

 Robinson was Fitzalan Pursuivant Extraordinary at the College of Arms from 1982 and is now Maltravers Herald Extraordinary.
+As an officer of arms he took part in the Proclamations of King Charles III, and the Lying in State, funeral at Westminster Abbey, and interment at Windsor of Queen Elizabeth II in September 2022, and the coronation of King Charles the III at Westminster Abbey in May 2023.
 In 1978 he was appointed Librarian to the Duke of Norfolk Earl Marshal.

-Robinson is also a Knight of Magistral Grace of the Sovereign Military Order of Malta.
+Robinson is also a Knight of Magistral Grace of the Sovereign Military Order of Malta, and is Archivist and Genealogist of the British Association.
 He lives at Beckside House, Cumbria, and is an active member of the Georgian Group of which he was a trustee and vice-chairman for 20 years, acquiring their HQ Adam townhouse in Fitzroy Square, setting up the Casework committee, and instituting the Young Georgians, and founding and presiding over the Annual conservation Awards for 10 years from 2003 to 2013.